superp00t/etc/README.md

 # use zlib-compress

 struct exampleData {
  uint64      time_ms
  uuid        id
-  float32     coordinates[]
+ float32     coordinates[] # array type
 }

 rpc exampleRPC {
  requestData(void)     -> exampleData
  postData(exampleData) -> void # use void to declare empty requests and responses }
 ```

 ## Things to be aware of:

 - In EtcSchema, the types `int` and `uint` are 64-bit integer types, but using variable length encoding (LEB128).
 For fixed bit length encoding, use types with the length in the name, e.g. `uint16`.
-However, this is not recommended as signed ints are not supported this way.
-For true, variable-length integers, use the `bigint` type.
+However, this is not recommended as only unsigned ints are supported.
+For unlimited-length integers, use the `bigint` type.

 ## Coming soon™